Diffusion in quantum state preparation: From passive cooling to system-bath engineering: Mean-field Model of the Engineered Dissipation Dynamics

 By comparing the coefficients, we find

-The signs in the $D_\pm$ are ill-defined far away from the steady state; this issue vanishes for $A,B\rightarrow 0$ close to the steady state.
+The signs in the $D_\pm$ are ill defined far away from the steady state; this issue vanishes for $A,B\rightarrow 0$ close to the steady state.
 In summary, we produced a diffusion equation similar to those presented in Ref.~\cite{Lyublinskaya_2025}, which do not contain the impact ionization term that would render them of \gls{fkpp} type.

 \paragraph{Beyond $\alpha=\beta=0$.}

 To first order in $a$, we have the steady state value

 With this, we get the following additional terms in \cref{eq:AA:1,eq:AA:2}: